 Rachel Waddington - Dip.Psych, Dip.Couns, FD (Open), PgCert Coach

-I am a qualified counselling practitioner, with extensive psychological training and experience, which I bring to my relational approach with clients.
-My role is to help you make sense of your situation, your thoughts and feelings, through open communication and supportive challenge.
-I can help with a wide range of issues such as anxiety, depression, low self-esteem, bereavement, miscarriage, abortion, career and work-related stress, redundancy, family issues or relationship difficulties, feeling sad, life balance, weight issues, lack of meaning or purpose, stressful life events, anger management, bullying, 'otherness' and trauma.
-I work with empathy and respect to enable greater self-awareness and self-responsibility leading to improved confidence, empowerment and change.
+I offer my clients a warm relational approach to counselling.
+I see my role as helping you make sense of your situation, your thoughts & feelings, through open communication & supportive challenge.
+By becoming more aware of the nature of what you are experiencing you begin to feel more in control.
+I can help with a wide range of issues such as anxiety, depression, low self-esteem, bereavement, miscarriage, abortion, career & work-related stress, redundancy, family issues or relationship difficulties, feeling sad, life balance, weight issues, lack of meaning or purpose, stressful life events, anger management, bullying & 'otherness'.
+I work with empathy & respect to enable greater self-awareness & self-responsibility which then naturally leads to improved confidence, empowerment & change.

 Training, qualifications & experience